 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater sensitivity its fair value has to changes in market interest rates.
-One of the ways that the Commission manages its exposure to interest rate risk is by investing in the portfolio of the Imperial County Investment Fund which purchase a combination of shorter term and longer-term investments.
+One of the ways that LAFCO manages its exposure to interest rate risk is by investing in the portfolio of the Imperial County Investment Fund which purchases a combination of shorter term and longer-term investments.

-As of June 30, 2017, the Commission had investments in the form of deposit accounts with the Imperial County Investment Fund and one financial institution; as such it was not exposed to any interest rate risk as described above.
+As of June 30, 2019, LAFCO had investments in the form of deposit accounts with the Imperial County Investment Fund and one financial institution; as such it was not exposed to any interest rate risk as described above.